 - Enhance a targeted industry cluster or create a Center of Excellence unique to Northwest Florida.
 The entire proposal reflects enhancing a targeted industry cluster.
 The significant impact of the Center for Cybersecurity's CyberRange, Sea3D Additive Manufacturing and the Intelligent Systems and Robotics Laboratories will be unique to Northwest Florida and will serve as a Center of Excellence through the network of partners that will support students completing degrees at UWF to have a competitive edge for employment. - Create a unique asset in the region that can be leveraged for regional growth of targeted industries.
 The project will produce regional innovation and talent for the region with a fully functional Laboratories networked across the region with over 50 partners.
-Although we are starting in smaller facilities, the bigger vision is to create infrastructure in downtown Pensacola that can leverage unparalleled transformational change.
 As an aspirant example for the project, in January 2017 Georgia Governor Nathan Deal invested \$50M to create a "Georgia Cyber Innovation and Training Center" adjacent to the Augusta University Riverfront Campus.
 Once announcing the state investment, project funding increased to over \$100M based on partnerships with the private sector and the military.
-This investment is intended to create a world-class cyber range and training facility focused on developing the next generation cyber workforce through training, real-world practice, education, publicprivate collaboration and interdisciplinary research in the fields of healthcare, computer science, electrical engineering, mathematics and robotics.
+This investment is intended to create a world-class cyber range and training facility focused on developing the next generation cyber workforce through training, real-world practice, education, public-private collaboration and interdisciplinary research in the fields of healthcare, computer science, electrical engineering, mathematics and robotics.
 UWF is proposing to create a similar unique asset in our region that provides an investment in Cybersecurity for Northwest Florida similar to the Augusta University's Riverfront Campus.
-UWF's Innovation Network has great parallels.
+UWF's Project 10[x] has great parallels.
 From federal assets like the U.S. Navy's Center for Information Warfare Training and the Department of Homeland Security's National Cybersecurity and Communications Integration Training Center to many private-sector partners such as Raytheon, Northrop Grumman and Navy Federal Credit Union, this is a solid investment in the foundation of Northwest Florida's economy similar to the investment the Augusta model will provide for the community in Georgia. - Demonstrate long-term financial sustainability following Triumph Gulf Coast, Inc. funding.
 The complete answer located in question #6 presents a full sustainability model.
 The model used is includes a focus on environmental support, a funding strategy, partnerships, organizational capacity and program evaluation aligned to the operation of a university.
 Long term, UWF is financially stable. - Leverage funding from other government and private entity sources.
-Match funds come from the following sources: private, state and federal agencies (cybersecurity, advanced manufacturing, innovation) and university programming and salaries connected directly to activities of the UWF Innovation Network. - Provide local investment and spending.
+Match funds come from the following sources: private, state and federal agencies (cybersecurity, advanced manufacturing, innovation) and university programming and salaries connected directly to activities of the UWF project. - Provide local investment and spending.
 Local investment and spending are fundamental to this project.
-Situating temporary facilities in downtown Pensacola will establish a hub for NEW student and industry engagement.
-As the cybersecurity and advanced manufacturing sector grows, it is expected that partners will want to co-locate on the Phase 2 request to Triumph Gulf Coast, Inc., the Innovation Network Building.
-UWF will work with PEDC to create a new Pensacola Technology Campus/UWF Master Plan for the property and will have approximately 20 lots available for sale/lease to businesses and partners for further sustainable resources and funding.

-• Are supported by more than one governmental entity and/or private sector companies, in particular proposed projects or programs supported by more than one county in the region.
+Situating temporary facilities in downtown Pensacola will establish a hub for NEW student and industry engagement. - Are supported by more than one governmental entity and/or private sector companies, in particular proposed projects or programs supported by more than one county in the region.
 This project has over 50 partners supporting the project.
 Full letters of support are found in the Appendix and listed beginning on page 3 of the full proposal.